PolusAI/image-tools/formats/file-renaming-plugin/README.md

 then the script sorts the strings that match the character pattern and assigns numbers 0+ to them.

+* New optional feature `mapDirectory` implemented to include directory name in renamed files.
+Orignal directory name is added  in renamed files if `raw` value passed, `map` for mapped subdirectories `d0, d1, d2, ... dn` and `` for not including directory name in renamed files.

 Contact [Melanie Parham](mailto:melanie.parham@axleinfo.com), [Hamdah Shafqat abbasi](mailto:hamdahshafqat.abbasi@nih.gov) for more information.